-1.2 A-325 Tensioning Procedure
+1.2 A-325 TENSIONING PROCEDURE

-Throughout the installation instructions set forth in this manual, there will be references to the A-325 hardware tensioning procedure.
+Throughout the installation instructions set forth in this manual, there may be references to the A-325 hardware tensioning procedure.
 A-325 hardware must be properly tensioned to avoid slippage between bolted surfaces under high loads.
 Slippage can cause the corresponding assembly to move or slip, resulting in antenna misalignment.
-Use of A-325 hardware eliminates slippage between mating surfaces under high loading conditions as well as the need for future retightening.
+Use of A-325 hardware eliminates slippage between mating surfaces under high-loading conditions as well as the need for future retightening.

-NOTE: A-325 tensioning is for final connections ONLY.
-NEVER LOOSEN OR REUSE A-325 HARDWARE.
+NOTE: A-325 tensioning is for final connections only.
+Never loosen or reuse A-325 hardware.